bitterhalt/dots-river/README.md

 >
 > The rest can be found in **$HOME/.config/river/init**
 >
-> If you have used DWM before you are allready home
+> If you have used DWM before you are already home

 | Keybind                               | Description                                                                          |
 | ------------------------------------- | ------------------------------------------------------------------------------------ |